iSundhararajan/iSundhararajan/README.md

 ### Hi there, welcome to my profile!
 - 👋 Hi, I’m Ishwarya
 - 🔭 I’m currently working on a lot of things :)
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics and machine learning
 - 👯 I’m looking to meet new people and collaborate on open-source projects
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am an artist!